citp/privacy-policy-historical/a/ay/ayn/aynrand.org.md

 In order to improve the experience for our users, ARI may offer you the ability to sign up for optional email communications, such as updates from ARI, periodic newsletters or invitations to events.
 These communications are enhancements to the ARI service and are entirely optional.
 ARI will ask for your consent before sending you promotional communications and will make it easy for you to unsubscribe from these communications.

+**_Our Commitment to Our Contributors_**

+We will not sell, share or trade our contributors’ names or personal information with any outside entity, nor send mailings to our donors on behalf of other organizations.
+In limited circumstances we may, with your permission, share your information with two organizations closely affiliated with ARI: ARI-Canada and the Anthem Foundation for Objectivist Scholarship.

+This policy applies to all information received by ARI, both online and offline, on any Platform (“Platform,” includes the ARI website and mobile applications), as well as any electronic, written or oral communications.

+To the extent any contributions are processed through a third-party service provider, our donors’ information will only be used for purposes necessary to process the contribution.

 **_Identification of Authors_** __

 The ARI Site may offer opportunities for you to comment on content found on the ARI Site, engage in dialogue, share information and may allow you to submit original content.
 When you make a contribution to the Site you may be identified by your ARI Site account username or the name under which you choose to post.

 **_Marketing Information_**

-We use marketing information to help us better plan our Site and services to meet your needs; to measure and improve our Site’s services and features; to communicate with you by email to provide you with customer support, to prevent potentially illegal activities (including illegal downloading of copyrighted materials in accordance with our [Terms of Conditions and Services](https://www.aynrand.org/terms-and-conditions)) and to enforce our Terms of Conditions and Services.
+We use marketing information to help us better plan our Site and services to meet your needs; to measure and improve our Site’s services and features; to communicate with you by email to provide you with customer support, to prevent potentially illegal activities (including illegal downloading of copyrighted materials in accordance with our [Terms of Conditions and Services](https://ari.aynrand.org/terms-and-conditions)) and to enforce our Terms of Conditions and Services.
 We also use a variety of technological systems to detect and address anomalous activity and to screen content to prevent certain abuses such as spam.

 **_Site Statistics,_** ** _Internal Reporting and Analysis_** __

 ARI may use information collected from web log and cookie files to analyze and publish anonymous, non-personal, aggregate statistics that may help us to analyze how the Site and its services are being accessed and used, to improve Site performance and delivery, to analyze learning outcomes and preferences and to analyze and mitigate Site and data security risks.
 ARI may also track and publish anonymized aggregate information, such as the total number of users who have viewed a particular web page.
 ARI will publish this data in aggregate form only and will not tie it to any personally identifiable information.

 **HOW INFORMATION IS SHARED AND DISCLOSED**

+In order to better understand the impact and reach of our programs, ARI shares information about our program participants with our affiliates and select organizations or entities with which we have an established relationship.
+Such information is never sold.
+By sharing your information with ARI, you agree that we may use your information to contact you about other activities, with educational materials or opportunities, as disclosed to you at the point of collection, or in any other manner that advances our educational and charitable purposes.
+We may share or transfer your information with our affiliates and any other organizations or entities for similar purposes.

 **_On Public Forums, Discussion Boards or Message Boards_** __